-Hunt County Texas, located in northeastern Texas, is 841 square miles of land, and 41 square miles of water.
+Hunt County, located in northeastern Texas, is 841 square miles of land and 41 square miles of water.
 The county was created by the first legislature of the new state of Texas in 1846.
 It is named for Memucan Hunt, a Texas freedom fighter and Minister to the United States for the republic.
-Hunt County is best known for its rich blackland soils, and a community that blends heritage and contemporary lifestyle for the best of both worlds: the city and the country.
+Hunt County is best known for its rich blackland soils and a community that blends heritage and contemporary lifestyle for the best of both worlds: the city and the country.

 Hunt County is bordered by 8 other counties, the most of any county in the state.
 Greenville, the largest city, is the county seat.
 Other cities include Caddo Mills, Campbell, Celeste, Commerce, Hawk Cove, Lone Oak, Merit, Neylandville, Quinlan, Union Valley, West Tawakoni, and Wolfe City.

-Recreation in Hunt County includes numerous shopping attractions, Crossroads Mall, restaurants, special events, golf courses, parks, area lakes, and museums, including the Audie Murphy/American Cotten Museum and the Northeast Texas Children’s Museum.
+Recreation in Hunt County includes numerous shopping attractions, restaurants, special events, golf courses, parks, area lakes, and museums, including the Audie Murphy/American Cotton Museum and the Northeast Texas Children’s Museum.
 The county is also home to many civic organizations and churches, which strive to meet the needs of residents.